Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Validation and results

-To further assess the accuracy of our approach, as our theoretical error we define the quantity $|\Pcal_{\rm NNLO}^{\rm lin.} - \Pcal_{\rm NNLO}^{\rm fit.}|$, where the superscript ${}^{\rm lin.}$ means that we evaluate the loops with the exact linear power spectrum, while the superscript $^{\rm fit.}$ means that we evaluate them with our fitting function.
-We compare this {quantity} to the expected experimental uncertainty of the DESI surveys~\cite{DESI:2016fyo}, as estimated using the methodology described in \cite[Sec.
+To further assess the accuracy of our approach, as our theoretical error we define the quantity $|\Pcal_{\rm NNLO} - \Pcal_{\rm NNLO, fit}|$.
+We compare this quantity to the expected experimental uncertainty of the DESI surveys~\cite{DESI:2016fyo}, as estimated using the methodology described in \cite[Sec.
 2]{Braganca:2023pcp}.
-At redshift $z = 1.23$, we find that our theoretical error, {due to the Monte-Carlo integration and the emulation of the linear power-spectrum in the loop integrands,} remains below $15\%$ of the estimated DESI uncertainty $\sigma_{\rm DESI}$ (with binning $\Delta k=0.005\, \um$), as shown in Fig.~\ref{fig:sigma_DESI_comparison}.
+At redshift $z = 1.23$, we find that our theoretical error, due to the Monte-Carlo integration and the emulation of the linear power spectrum in the loop integrands, remains below $15\%$ of the estimated DESI uncertainty $\sigma_{\rm DESI}$ (with binning $\Delta k=0.005\, \um$), as shown in \figref{fig:sigma_DESI_comparison}.
 To match the binning used in $\sigma_{\rm DESI}$~\cite[Sec.
-2]{Braganca:2023pcp}, we employed a linear interpolation for our calculated values of $\Pcal_{\rm NNLO}^{\rm lin.}(k)$ and $\Pcal_{\rm NNLO}^{\rm fit}(k)$.
+2]{Braganca:2023pcp}, we employed a linear interpolation for our calculated values of $\Pcal_{\rm NNLO}(k)$ and $\Pcal_{\rm NNLO, fit}(k)$.